ClayAucoin/codex-lv2-may-2025/guides/week1-git/lesson-3-unix-shell-basics-pwd-ls/README.md

 A beginner-friendly guide to navigating the command line.
 Learn how to move around, inspect files, get help, and understand the structure of commands using the Unix shell.

+This tutorial is based on the resources at [Carpentry Software](https://swcarpentry.github.io/shell-novice/)

 ### 1. [Introduction to the Unix Shell](unix-shell-basics-pwd-ls-lv1.md)
 What the shell is, why it matters, and how to get set up to use it.